intel/neural-compressor/docs/bench.md

 Intel® Neural Compressor Bench
 =======

-Intel® Neural Compressor Bench is only available on Linux based hosts.
+Intel® Neural Compressor Bench is a web application for easier use of Intel® Neural Compressor.
+It is only available on Linux based hosts.

+# Introduction
 ## Start the Intel® Neural Compressor Bench

 1. Start the Intel® Neural Compressor Bench server: